bondy-io/bondy_docs/docs/reference/wamp_api/realm.md

 |[Disable realm security](#disable-realm-security)|`bondy.realm.security.disable`|
 |[Retrieve a realm security status](#retrieve-a-realm-security-status)|`bondy.realm.security.status`|

 ### Create a realm
 ### bondy.realm.create(input_data()) -> realm() {.wamp-procedure}
-Creates a new realm based on th provided data.
+Creates a new realm based on the provided data.
 The realm is persisted and asynchronously replicated to all the nodes in the cluster.

 Publishes an event under topic [bondy.realm.created](#bondy-realm-created){.uri} after the realm has been created.